-The XXIV Pan American Sanitary Conference elected El Salvador, Saint Kitts and Nevis, and the United States of America, to the Executive Committee upon termination of the periods of office of Honduras, Peru, and Saint Vincent and the Grenadines, and thanked the Governments of these countries for the services rendered to the Organization by their representatives on the Committee.
+- 1. To declare the Governments of El Salvador, Saint Kitts and Nevis, and the United States of America elected to membership of the Executive Committee for a period of three years. - 2.
+To thank the Governments of Honduras, Peru, and Saint Vincent and the Grenadines for the services rendered to the Organization during the past three years by their representatives on the Executive Committee.